JetBrains/kotlin-multiplatform-dev-docs/topics/development/build-and-run-kmp.md

 You can run the application on any supported platform using the same IDE:

 * The Android app runs on available Android Virtual Devices.
-* The iOS app runs on iOS Simulator (you need a macOS machine with Xcode to be able to run apps on Apple targets).
+* The iOS app runs on an iOS simulator available in the Device Hub (you need a macOS machine with Xcode to be able to run apps on Apple targets).
 * The desktop app runs on the system JVM.
 * The web app runs in the default browser.